Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Description of Integration Approaches

-\textbf{Final Hypothesis.} Finally, graph can also be used to improve final hypotheses or trained models.
+\textbf{Final Hypothesis.} Finally, graph can also be used to improve or validate final hypotheses or trained models.
 For instance, a recent development is to post-process word embeddings based on information from knowledge graphs \cite{mrkvsic2016counter, glavavs2018explicit}.
-Furthermore, in object detection, predicted probabilities of a learning system can be refined using semantic consistency measures \cite{fang2017object} derived form knowledge graphs, which indicates whether the co-occurrence of two objects is consistent with available knowledge.
+Furthermore, semantic segmentation in autonomous driving can be validated using knowledge graphs of street maps~\cite{vonrueden2020streetmap}, or in object detection, predicted probabilities of a learning system can be refined using semantic consistency measures \cite{fang2017object} derived form knowledge graphs.
+In both cases, the knowledge graphs are used to indicate whether the prediction is consistent with available knowledge.